Variational Bayes model averaging for graphon functions and motif frequencies inference in W-graph models: Motif probability

 \subsection{Motif probability}

 \paragraph{Definition of a motif.} A motif can be defined as a sub-graph with prescribed edges.
-More precisely, the motif $m$ with size $k$ is completely defined by the $k \times k$ 0-1 adjacency matrix $\mbf$, where $m_{a, b} = 1$ if there is an edge between node $a$ and $b$, 0 otherwise.
+More precisely, a motif with size $k$ is completely defined by the $k \times k$ 0-1 adjacency matrix $\mbf$, where $m_{a, b} = 1$ if there is an edge between node $a$ and $b$, 0 otherwise.
 Figure \ref{Fig:Motifs}, given in \ref{App:Motifs}, displays some typical motifs and their corresponding adjacency matrices $\mbf$.

-As for the occurrence of a motif, we use here the definition used in \cite{PDK08}, which defines an occurrence of $m$ as a set of $k$ nodes in the graph, such that all edges prescribed in $\mbf$ actually occur.
-We define formally the occurrence indicator of the motif $m$ at position $(i_1, \dots, i_k)$
+As for the occurrence of a motif, we use here the definition used in \cite{PDK08}, which defines an occurrence of $\mbf$ as a set of $k$ nodes in the graph, such that all edges prescribed in $\mbf$ actually occur.
+Formally, we consider the occurrence indicator of the motif $\mbf$ at position $\beta=(i_1, \dots, i_k)$, with $i_{1}<\dots<i_{k}$, as

-In a $W$-graph model, as in all stationary graphs, a given motif $m$ has the same probability to occur at any position.
-This probability is called the occurrence probability of the motif $m$ and denote it by $\mu(\mbf)$
+In a $W$-graph model, as in all stationary graphs, a given motif $\mbf$ has the same probability to occur at any position.
+This probability is called the occurrence probability of the motif $\mbf$ and we denote it by $\mu(\mbf)$

 \paragraph{Motif probability in $W$-graph.} Because the edges are independent conditionally to the latent labels, the probability of a motif $\mbf$ in a $W$-graph has the following general form

 We provide a close form version of this result in a special case that will be used in the simulation study.